joe-m-shaw/limit-of-detection-app/README.md

-# Statistical limit of detection for next generation sequencing
+# Statistical limit of detection

-A Shiny app for understanding limit of detection in next generation sequencing.
+A Shiny app for understanding limit of detection statistics in next generation sequencing of cancer.